 - Use a name that clearly identifies what data it contains.

-For example, if you are interested in monitoring Tomcat using the JMX integration, define an event_type called “TomcatSample” and query the data in Insights using that event type.
+JMX data is attached to the user-defined event type specified in the configuration file.
+For example, if you are interested in monitoring Tomcat using the JMX integration, define an

-For more on how to find and use your integrations data in Insights, see Use integration data in Insights.
+For more on how to find and use your data, see Understand integration data.

 The metrics generated by the integration include metadata associated with the MBean they are collecting from.
-This metadata should be used in NRQL queries to filter and facet the data so that the query returns only the data for the desired beans.
+You can use this metadata in NRQL queries to filter and facet the data so that the query returns only the data for the desired beans.
 It can also be used to uniquely identify the metrics, since the metric name is not necessarily unique between all beans.